William L. Laurence: Legacy, posthumous criticism

-Criticisms

-In 2021, the historian Alex Wellerstein asserted that Laurence was "willingly complicit in the government’s propaganda project", referring to Laurence's collaboration with the United States Department of War to produce articles on the atomic bomb, its production and effects.
+Nuclear historian Alex Wellerstein has called Laurence "part huckster, part journalist, all wild card ... improbable in every way, a real-life character with more strangeness than would seem tolerable in pure fiction."
+In 2021, Wellerstein wrote that Laurence was "willingly complicit in the government's propaganda project", referring to Laurence's collaboration with the United States Department of War to produce articles on the atomic bomb, its production and effects.

-Death

-Laurence died in 1977 in Majorca, Spain, of complications from a blood clot in his brain.